The 8 best hot brushes that deliver a frizz-free, salon-worthy blow dry at home

 Reasons to avoid

 The dryer has an elliptical cylinder shape, marrying the perks of a flatter, smoothing paddle brush with those of a volumising round brush.
 What this means in practice is that the flatter sides of the brush can create a smoother and sleeker finish, while the rounded edges can lift and add more body.
-Though it is quite bulky and wide, to us this brush is surprisingly lightweight to hold for its size, which allowed for greater control over our styling.
+Though it is quite bulky and wide, I found this brush surprisingly lightweight to hold for its size, which allowed for greater control over my styling.

 That being said, it does heat up quickly and intensely, which is why it's all the more essential that you apply heat protection for hair before styling with this hot brush (in the same way that you would when using your best hair straighteners).
 This will help to preserve your hair's health.
 Torn between the Revlon vs Drybar Hot Brush options?
 Our detailed comparison of the two tools should help you make a decision.

-Read our full Revlon hair dryer brush review for an in-depth analysis of the One-Step Volumiser
+Read our beauty writer, Annie's full Revlon hair dryer brush review for an in-depth analysis of the One-Step Volumiser

 2. Dyson Airwrap Multi-Styler and Dryer